nkboom/Mindstorms-ReinforcementLearning/README.md

-# Mindstorms-ReinforcementLearning
+# Lego Mindstorms-ReinforcementLearning
-# Implementation of Q-Learning and SARSA Reinforcement Learning Techniques in Mindstorms
+# Implementation of Q-Learning and SARSA Reinforcement Learning Techniques in Lego Mindstorms ev3
+# Python Programming using ev3dev module